Brother Ass is so stubborn; that's the name given by St Francis to his obstinate and infuriating body.

 His followers eventually formed the Franciscan order.

-This week’s talks are not so much about Francis’ life, but his great irritation with his body which he found so stubborn that he named it Brother Ass; the donkey that bore the real him.
+This week’s talks are not so much about Francis’ life but his great irritation with his body which he found so stubborn.
+He named it Brother Ass; the donkey that bore the real him.

-As CS Lewis says, no one in his right senses can revere or hate a donkey.
-It is useful and sturdy, but lazy; an obstinate, lovable and infuriating beast.
+As CS Lewis said, no one in his right senses can revere or hate a donkey.
+It is useful and sturdy but lazy.
+It's an obstinate, lovable and infuriating beast.

 This week I invite you to contemplate your own Brother Ass; do you too find him obstinate, stubborn and disobedient?
 Don’t feel alone.
-If a spiritual giant like St Francis, eventually canonised two years after his death had difficult getting his body to obey, are we likely to be any different?
+If a spiritual giant like St Francis had difficult getting his body to obey, are we likely to be any different?
+He was eventually canonised two years after his death

 But you know what is interesting?
 Brother Ass, this infuriating body, does not carry just you; he bears Almighty-God too.
 Tomorrow we will look at passages from 1 Corinthians in which St Paul reminds us that our human frames are also the temples of the Holy Spirit.

 In closing today, I leave with you with a command from St Paul.
-“Let everyone lead the life that God has assigned to him, and to which He has called him.”
+“Let everyone lead the life that God has assigned to him; and to which He has been called.”

 Brother Ass is so stubborn and must be tamed if we are to enjoy our health.